Honor the Lord

 Hebrews 13:17 Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you.

-If you as an individual honor those that have the oversight, that is to honor God who put them there.
+If you as an individual honor those who have the oversight, that is to honor God, who put them there.
 God has said that He will honor those that honor Him.
 The same would be true of a church or fellowship.
 The better care you take of those in authority in the church the more your church/fellowship will prosper in finances and growth.

 To honor God as it says in Proverbs then includes obeying His Word from the heart — staying out of debt, saving money, tithing, giving, and honoring those in authority in the church.